AurBrun/TRUEFAD/README.md

 This section is adressed to developpers who would like to get more details about our deep learning model training or who intend to reproduce the results presented in our publication.

 The deep learning model has been trained using ZeroCostDL4Mic [notebooks](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).
 We provide a copy of both our training/validation datasets and our deep learning model obtained with ZeroCostDL4Mic in our [release tagged 'data&model'](https://github.com/AurBrun/TRUEFAD/releases/tag/data%26model).
+As the notebooks may change on the ZeroCostDL4Mic website, we also provide in the `dev` folder the original `.ipynb` notebook we used to train our deep learning model.

 ## Citation